c0d3-br34k3r/Gmeet-Controller/README.md

 **But you can definitely change your meeting** ❤️

 ## The solution 😎
-**Gmeet Controller**, A browser extension which has gesture control blurs out sensitive information zones in the gmeet and reveals them on hovering. see? simple!
+**Gmeet Controller**, A browser extension which has gesture control blurs out sensitive information zones in the gmeet and reveals them on hovering.

+See?
+Simple!

 ![Gmeet Controller](src/images/1.jpg)